 Also, It’s worth noting that LEDs do not use filaments, and are solid, so if you drop a tactical light that uses an LED, you will have a much less chance of breaking the light.

 Practical Uses for Tactical Flashlights

-Most people will just have one or two cheap flashlights in their house and car.
+Most people will just have one or two cheap flashlights in their houses and car.
 Usually, they are dim incandescent “C” cell lights that give you at most, an 8 hour run time.

 During Emergency and Disaster situations, you need a light that can balance powerful light when you need it with long-lasting light to get you through hours or even many nights of being without household light.

 Remember the North East American blackout of 2003 that lasted from three to 10 days depending on where you lived?
-Even if you didn’t live through that like I did, you can imagine how important light is to even the most common things, and when there’s absolutely no light in the city, things are a lot darker than you might realize.
+Even if you didn’t live through that as I did, you can imagine how important light is too even the most common things, and when there’s absolutely no light in the city, things are a lot darker than you might realize.

 As such, I keep flashlights in the following places:

 - On my person – I have an “AAA” mini light always in the 5th pocket in my jeans or on my belt.

 - In my “Everyday Carry” bag that goes everywhere with me

 - On every floor in our house, in a centrally located position